l3uddz/traktarr/README.md

   Add multiple shows to Sonarr.

 Options:
   -t, --list-type TEXT            Trakt list to process.
                                   For example, 'anticipated', 'trending',
                                   'popular', 'person', 'watched', 'played', 'recommended',
-                                  'watchlist', or any URL to a list  [required] -l, --add-limit INTEGER         Limit number of shows added to Sonarr.
+                                  'watchlist', or any URL to a list.  [required] -l, --add-limit INTEGER         Limit number of shows added to Sonarr.
   -d, --add-delay FLOAT           Seconds between each add request to Sonarr.  [default: 2.5] -s, --sort [rating|release|votes]
                                   Sort list to process.  [default: votes] -g, --genre TEXT                Only add shows from this genre to Sonarr.
+Only one genre can be specified.
                                   Use 'ignore' to add shows from any genre, including ones with no genre specified.
   -f, --folder TEXT               Add shows with this root folder to Sonarr.
   -a, --actor TEXT                Only add movies from this actor to Radarr.
+Only one actor can be
+                                  specified.
-Requires the 'person'
+                                  Requires the 'person' list option.
-                                  list option.
   --include-non-acting-roles      Include non-acting roles such as 'As Himself', 'Narrator', etc.
                                   Requires the 'person' list option with the 'actor' argument.
   --no-search                     Disable search when adding shows to Sonarr.